Is In-Context Learning Learning?

 \begin{enumerate} \item \underline{In the limit} (as the number of exemplars grows), the average accuracy gap narrows between the LLMs tested, and all prompting strategies steadily improve accuracy.
 Likewise, semantically nonsensical prompts near or match their non-randomised counterparts. \item ICL under altered \underline{training} (exemplar) distributions is robust to positionality and proportion of labels in the limit.
-However, ICL is brittle to altered \underline{test} distributions (i.e., out-of-distribution; OOD) as the distance between train and test distributions grows, especially in chain-of-thought (CoT; \citealt{ChainOfThought}) and automated prompt optimisation (APO). \item Closely-related tasks do not necessarily have closely-related performances, with average accuracy gaps as large as 31\%.
+However, ICL is brittle to altered \underline{test} distributions (i.e., out-of-distribution; OOD) as the distance between train and test distributions grows, especially in chain-of-thought (CoT; \citealt{ChainOfThought}) and automated prompt optimisation (APO). \item Closely-related tasks do not necessarily have closely-related performances, with average accuracy differences as large as 31\%.
 Moreover, traditional baselines (e.g., decision trees and kNNs) outperform ICL average performance in half of the tasks evaluated. \end{enumerate}

-Our findings contradict the notion that a few exemplars are required to solve a task: peak average performance was given by 50-100 exemplars, much higher than reported negative \citep{lu-etal-2024-emergent,sclar2024quantifying,dziri2023faith,deletang2023neural} or positive \citep{GPT3} results on LLM accuracy in natural-language and automata-based problems.
-They also counter the view that LLMs are brittle to exemplar ordering \citep{sclar2024quantifying,errica-etal-2025-wrong}, and aligns with the view that CoT and APO are good at solving certain problems \citep{merrill2024the,dewynter2023metaprompting}, but show that they are not robust to OOD.
-Finding 3 expands on the works showing that LLM accuracy decays with task complexity \citep{dziri2023faith,gupta2025randomlysampledlanguagereasoning,merrill2024the}, since analogous problems have marked performance differences.
+Our findings contradict the notion that a few exemplars are required to solve a task: peak average accuracy was at 50-100 exemplars--much higher than in reported negative \citep{lu-etal-2024-emergent,sclar2024quantifying,dziri2023faith,deletang2023neural} or positive \citep{GPT3} results from LLM studies in natural-language and automata-based tasks, and independently confirms similar results for natural-language tasks \citep{anil2022exploring,agarwal2024manyshot}.
+They, however, counter the view that LLMs are brittle to exemplar ordering or characterisation \citep{sclar2024quantifying,errica-etal-2025-wrong,zhao2025is,agarwal2024manyshot}, and align with the view that CoT and APO are good at solving some tasks \citep{merrill2024the,dewynter2023metaprompting,li2024chain}, although we show that these are not robust to OOD.
+Finding 3 expands on the works that found that LLM accuracy decays with task complexity \citep{dziri2023faith,gupta2025randomlysampledlanguagereasoning,merrill2024the}, but notes that analogous tasks have marked performance differences.